 Natural Parents and Marital Status

 Whether a child's parents were married at the time of birth does not change the child's inheritance rights.
-Arizona treats every person as the child of their natural parents for purposes of intestate succession, regardless of marital status.
+When a person died without a will, every child is treated as the child of their natural parents for purposes of the intestate estate.
+Marital status does not matter.

 For the purposes of intestate succession, a person is the child of that person's natural parents, regardless of their marital status.
 If this issue is in dispute the court shall establish that relationship under title 25, chapter 6, article 1.

-A.R.S. § 14-2114(A)When parentage is disputed, Arizona courts resolve it using the procedures outlined in Title 25, which covers family law and parentage determinations.
+A.R.S. § 14-2114(A)When parentage is disputed, courts resolve it using the probate process and family law procedures outlined in Title 25.

 How Adoption Changes the Picture

 Adoption creates a clean legal boundary.
-Once a child is adopted, they are treated as the child of their adoptive parents for inheritance purposes.
+Once a child is adopted, they are treated as the child of their adoptive parents for inheritance.
 The legal connection to the natural parents is severed.
+This affects both community property and separate property rights.

 There is one important exception.
 When a stepparent adopts a child, the relationship between the child and the non-adopting natural parent is not affected.
 The child can still inherit from or through that natural parent.
-This protects children in blended families from losing inheritance rights on one side of the family because of a stepparent adoption on the other.
+This protects children in blended families from losing inheritance rights on one side when a stepparent adoption happens on the other.

 Adoption of a child by the spouse of either natural parent has no effect on the relationship between the child and that natural parent or on the right of the child or a descendant of the child to inherit from or through the other natural parent.